thomasnapier/unsupervised-soundscape-segmentation/README.md

-# Reproducibility materials for: An Efficient Pipeline for the Unsupervised Segmentation of Heterogeneous Natural Soundscapes
+# An Efficient Pipeline for the Unsupervised Segmentation of Heterogeneous Natural Soundscapes

 ## Overview
 This repository contains the code, processed data, and documentation required to reproduce the analyses, tables, and figures reported in the manuscript.